NLeSC/guide/intellectual_property/more_examples.md

 In practice, we do not distribute CoreNLP at all; we only distribute the xtas Python code, under the Apache License version 2.
 If we made, say, a Docker container with xtas and CoreNLP in it, we could license that under the GPLv3+.

+### Data sets: Movie review emotion

+xtas contains a function that detects emotions in movie reviews.
+It works by fitting a model to a set of training data, and then applying the model to the xtas user's data.
+The training data set it uses is available on the Internet from the website of a European university, with a note saying that it can be used for academic research purposes only. xtas automatically downloads this data set the first time the user calls the function.

+Since it was created in Europe, the training data set is protected by database rights, which limit copying substantial parts of it.
+This means that the xtas user needs permission to have xtas download the data set, which they only have if they use the data for research purposes.
+Since the download happens automatically this may not be obvious, so it is documented in the function's documentation, and the function will refuse to work  unless a named argument `for_academic_research=True` is used when calling it.

+xtas itself is not a database, and therefore cannot be a derivative work of the data set.
+The same goes for the model that is fit to the data.
+An alternative way to provide this functionality would be to fit the model once, and then distribute the model (but not the data set) with xtas.
+Whether doing so constitutes academic research is debatable however.